Evan2698/chimney-go/README.md

 # chimney-go
-## As you known, this project is a vpn source code for everyone.
+## As you know, this project is a vpn source code for everyone.

 # Summary